darkreapyre/HaaS/README.md

     5. __Repository User Name:__ Enter the name of the GitHub user name that has the model source code repository.
     6. __Training Instance Type:__ Using the drop-down list, select the type of CPU or GPU training instance required to run the experiment.
     7. __Training Instance Count:__ Enter the number of CPU or GPU instances to be used to run the experiment.
-    8. __Training Hyperparameters:__ Enter the experiment specific Hyperparameters in the form of a JSON string.
+    8. __Training Hyper-parameters:__ Enter the experiment specific Hyper-parameters in the form of a JSON string.
     9. Submit the experiment for training by clicking on the **Submit** button.
 ![Experiment_Config](./assets/experiment_config.png)
 4. Once the experiment is complete, click on the **Experiment Dashboard** button to open the MlFlow experiment tracking dashboard: